Known Limitations

 - Not all ext4 features are supported.
 The following feature flags are supported:

-filetype,recover[1],extents,64bit,mmp[2],flex_bg,csum_seed[3],largedir, andcasefold.
-If your volume requires other incompatible features, likeinline_data,meta_bg, compression, or encryption, it won't mount. - LVM is not currently supported.
+filetype,recover[1],extents,64bit,mmp[2],flex_bg,csum_seed[3],largedir,casefold, andinline_data.
+If your volume requires other incompatible features, likemeta_bg, compression, or encryption, it won't mount. - LVM is not currently supported.

-- Performance may be lower than it would be with a kernel extension (e.g. FB21069313 [4]).
-A large part of this is FSKit overhead, but there is also likely some room for improvement in this code.
+- Performance when working with directories with many files may be lower than it would be with a kernel extension.
+A significant part of this is FSKit overhead (e.g. FB21069313 [4]).

 - As stated elsewhere, this is a read-only implementation.
 You cannot write data to an ext4 volume using ExtendFS.